jadecobra/python_tdd_exercises/source/data_structures/none.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

-`floats <https://docs.python.org/3/library/functions.html#float>`_ are represented by the class `float <https://docs.python.org/3/library/functions.html#float>`_ in python so I can do an instance test
+`floats <https://docs.python.org/3/library/functions.html#float>`_ are represented by the class `float <https://docs.python.org/3/library/functions.html#float>`_ in Python so I can do an instance test

 * RED: make it fail